 Currently, over half a billion dollars is being invested in upgrading the region's rail network and purchasing new passenger trains.
-The new Matangi trains are expected to come into service during the second half of 2010.
+The new Matangi trains are expected to start coming into service in December 2010.
 In the longer term, the Wellington Regional Rail Plan sets out a programme to 2035 to address infrastructure and rolling stock issues in conjunction with KiwiRail and local authorities.
 Staged development of double-tracking through the North-South Junction is called for in the Plan.